WICG/fenced-frame/README.md

 1. Start
     *   Full network access, no storage access
-2. On requesting read-only storage access without user activation or access to opaque URL
+2. Access to opaque URL or on requesting read-only storage access without user activation
     *   No network access, read-only unpartitioned storage (if requested)
 3. On user activation
     *   Full network access, read/write unpartitioned storage (if requested)

-Some fenced frames might start in state (2) if they need to start with access to storage and no network.
+Some fenced frames might start in state (2) if they need to start with access to user data and no network e.g. Turtledove.
 Such fenced frames will require a web bundle to load.

 ### Fenced frame API